The best young musicians in Asia don't come from just one country.

 for youth music in Asia.

 TIYO students will work with professionals of the highest calibre, with faculty drawn from leading orchestras and conservatoires across Asia and beyond.
-The programme is open to instrumentalists aged 12–20 from all nationalities.
+The programme welcomes instrumentalists of every nationality.
+Selection is on musical merit alone.

 Key Dates — 2026–2027